Amplify Sleep Away Camp 2017

-Amplify Sleep Away Camp is a unique summer program (offered for four weeks during the summer) where girls 10-17 years old choose a creative arts track and learn amazing skills while working together, taking fun and creative workshops, and developing self-esteem tools.
+Amplify Sleep Away Camp is a unique summer program that is currently offered for three weeks during the 2017 summer season.
+Girls ages 10-16 years old choose a creative arts track and develop technical, creative and life skills while working together, taking fun and creative workshops, and developing self-esteem tools.
+Campers enroll in one track per week, no previous experience necessary.

-In one week, girls form bands, write original songs, and perform in front of a sold out crowd.
+Campers choose to focus on drums, guitar, bass, vocals, or keys, NO EXPERIENCE NECESSARY.
+In one week, campers form bands, write original songs, and perform in front of a sold out crowd.
 Morning sessions consist of small group instrument instruction and a workshop.
 Workshops at camp may include music history, songwriting, zine- and comic-making, screen printing, beat boxing, DIY recording, self-defense, alternative instruments, and more.
-Every day at lunch, different guest artists will take the outdoor stage to perform, talk about their work, and take questions from campers.
+Every day at lunch, different guest artists will take the stage to perform, talk about their work, and take questions from campers.
 After lunch, campers have plenty of time to jam, write, and rehearse their band’s songs.

 While girls who enroll in this program share the campus with the rock camp, it is really a separate experience with separate classrooms, instructors, and workshops.
 Girls enrolled in this program have the amazing opportunity of being junior photographers and writers for the Santa Barbara Independent.
-Each week the girls produce work that is then released online with the publication.
-These girls also have the opportunity to interview our own blossoming bands and the lunchtime guest performers.
+Each week, campers produce work that is then released online with the publication.
+GRSB writers and photographers also have the opportunity to interview our own brand new bands and the lunchtime guest performers.
 Girls Rock SB provides all the equipment necessary to participate.
 We bring in an array of very talented photographers and writers from all over the country to teach.
 The photography and journalism program is open to girls ages 12–17.

 TUITION & FINANCIAL AID

-Tuition is $1200 per camper for each week of camp.
+Tuition is $999 per camper for each week of Amplify Sleep Away Camp.
 Limited financial aid is available to those in need.
 Any Girls Rock SB tuition above and beyond $325 is considered a donation.

 If you change your mind about attending Amplify Sleep Away Camp for any reason, your full tuition minus $100 dollars is refundable up until one month before program begins.
 After the deadline, we cannot offer a refund; however, we are more than happy to write you a tax deductible receipt.